Auth Plugins

 AWS SES Plugin

-Required vars (use Wrangler secrets for credentials):
+Required vars (only when email.provider: 'aws-ses' is set; use Wrangler secrets for credentials):

 AWS_ACCESS_KEY_ID(secret)AWS_SECRET_ACCESS_KEY(secret)AWS_SES_REGIONEMAIL_FROM